The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label (2026)

 - Treat the stack as three layered decisions, not one product.

-- Buy/white-label ingestion — never build the pipes.
+- Buy or white-label ingestion; never build the pipes.

-- Buy the sub-ledger engine; own the CoA configuration and review checklists.
+- Buy the sub-ledger engine and own the chart-of-accounts configuration and review checklists.

 - Require DAC8 reconciliation capability in the reporting layer.